Tristan Gemmill: Personal life

-Gemmill grew up in Cowden, Kent and he is married to actress Emily Hamilton; the couple have a son Wilfred (born 2008) and two daughters Mabel (born 2010) and Violet (born 2012).
-He announced on Twitter that his wife gave birth to their daughter in September 2010 and a second daughter in 2012.
+Gemmill grew up in Cowden, Kent and he is married to former actress Emily Hamilton; the couple have a son and two daughters.
 He moved to Australia with his family at the age of 15, where he studied acting.
 In 1991, he made his acting debut playing a male nurse in episode 15 of the Australian soap opera, Chances.
 He appeared again in episode 30 as a flower delivery man.
 The following year, he returned to Britain to launch his acting career there.